goanpeca/ATE.org/src/ATE/actuators/README.md

 Again an example:
-* <ins>In our development environment</ins>, we might change the DUT's ourselves by hand, the `temperature` comes from a [thermo-stream](https://www.youtube.com/watch?v=W2OYzQhiLNE) and the `magnetic field` from a [self-wound coil](./../../../docs/pictures/coil.jpg) with a power supply (read: a current limited voltage source) as coil-driver.
+* <ins>In our development environment</ins>, we might change the DUT's ourselves by hand, the `temperature` comes from a [heatgun](https://www.google.com/search?sa=X&source=univ&tbm=isch&q=heat+gun&ved=2ahUKEwj4jKDKusHpAhWEUBUIHc7iALUQsAR6BAgJEAE&biw=2560&bih=1287)/[cold-spray](https://www.google.com/search?q=cold+spary&tbm=isch&ved=2ahUKEwiMyNbMusHpAhXoMewKHbEZDQ8Q2-cCegQIABAA&oq=cold+spary&gs_lcp=CgNpbWcQAzIGCAAQChAYOgIIKToECAAQQzoCCABQhowCWOWfAmCUpAJoAHAAeACAAUiIAZ4FkgECMTCYAQCgAQGqAQtnd3Mtd2l6LWltZw&sclient=img&ei=X57EXsycIujjsAexs7R4&bih=1287&biw=2560) and the `magnetic field` from a [self-wound coil](./../../../docs/pictures/coil.jpg) with a power supply (read: a current limited voltage source) as coil-driver.

-* <ins>In production Quality Control</ins> we might have a nice magnetic field generator based on a [Helmholz coil](https://en.wikipedia.org/wiki/Helmholtz_coil) driven by a real current source and the `temperature` still might come from a thermo-stream, and we change the DUT's by hand.
+* <ins>In production Quality Control</ins> we might have a nice magnetic field generator based on a [Helmholz coil](https://en.wikipedia.org/wiki/Helmholtz_coil) driven by a real current source, the `temperature` might come from a
+[thermo-stream](https://www.youtube.com/watch?v=W2OYzQhiLNE), and we change the DUT's by hand.

 * <ins>In production Probing</ins> (aka Wafer Sort) we use a so called [prober](https://www.google.com/search?q=wafer+prober&tbm=isch&ved=2ahUKEwiOlvWcrMHpAhUKShoKHZhxBJEQ2-cCegQIABAA&oq=wafer+prober&gs_lcp=CgNpbWcQAzIECAAQQzICCAAyAggAMgQIABAYMgQIABAYUOniDFik9Axg3PUMaABwAHgAgAFKiAG8BpIBAjEymAEAoAEBqgELZ3dzLXdpei1pbWc&sclient=img&ei=TY_EXs67EoqUaZjjkYgJ&bih=1287&biw=2560) to change the DUT's.
 Most likely the prober can apply a `Temperature` to the DUT (hell, to the whole wafer through the [Chuck](https://www.google.com/search?source=univ&tbm=isch&q=prober+chuck&sa=X&ved=2ahUKEwjVvNiarMHpAhVLy6QKHU71CMIQsAR6BAgJEAE&biw=2560&bih=1287)) and we of course don't have a Helmholz coil to generate the `magnetic field` (because the construct of the chuck), but (yet another) coil and probably yet another real current source (adapted to the coil).